 She Sells Sea Shells on the Seashore

 Easy Knit Butterfly

-Socks: Operation Christmas Child and Link to Hope will both accept knitted socks.
+Operation Christmas Child and Link to Hope will both accept knitted socks.
 For Link to Hope, you’ll want to include socks for the whole family since this is for a family box.
-If socks tickle your fancy, you probably already have a favorite pattern, but if not, here are a few simple patterns you could choose from.
+If socks tickle your fancy, you probably already have a favorite pattern, but if not, here are two simple patterns you can choose from.

 GoodKnit’s Christmas Stocking (a simple 2-color stocking with cuff one color and body another)